 Don’t forget to check out our article Early Labor Tips & Suggestions.

 The main thing is to play things down, keep everything as normal as possible and, if the pain levels allow it, ignore any contractions you are having.

 Many women go into hospital too early, because they’re anxious and concerned about coping or knowing what to do.
-This can disrupt the flow of hormones needed for effective contractions that lead to active labour.
-It can often lead to interventions or, more often, having pain relief when you didn’t intend to.
+This can disrupt the flow of hormones needed for effective contractions that lead to active labor.
+It can often lead to interventions or, more often, having pain relief when they didn’t intend to.

 Find out more about this process in Undisturbed Labour – What Is It And Why Aim For One?